ccris02/DOT_KSM_Logs/README.md

 # Polkadot and Kusama Common Logs
 ## Here are some Polkadot, Kusama and Westend logs and what they mean. ##
-Few questions come to mind when troubleshooing issue
+Few questions come to mind when troubleshooting issue

 - Are you running the Latest version of code?
 -